A list of common questions and phrases used in therapy – includes a free PDF printable version of this resource

 What is motivation?
 According to Merriam-Webster, to motivate is “to provide with a motive.”
 A motive is defined as “something (such as a need or desire) that causes a person to act.”

 Motivation is highly sought after in today’s society; it’s the golden ticket to success.
 You would think achievement (as an end result) is motive enough, but this proves to be false.
-We desire success, but we’re unable to maintain our motivation.
-It dries up or fades away before the goal is reached.
+We desire success, but are often unable to maintain our drive.
+It fades away before goals are reached.
 For example, a dieter is initially motivated by weight loss, improved sleep, and increased energy; these are all powerful motivators.
 But it’s not enough.
 Why?

-To learn what it is that drives us (and why that driving force is often short-lived), I reviewed the existing literature on motivation.
+This article is about what it is that motivates us (and why that driving force is often short-lived).
 (Hint: There are no secrets, tricks, or hacks.)
-As you read the following points, consider your goals and the role motivation plays.

 Intrinsic motivation is rewarded internally.
-An example of intrinsic motivation would be pursuing the study of archeology because it holds a strong appeal or attraction.
+An example of an intrinsic drive is pursuing the study of archeology because it holds a strong appeal or attraction.
 The behavior of engaging is the reward.
 Research establishes a strong link between interest and intrinsic motivation.
 Alternatively, extrinsic motivation refers to externally rewarded motives, such as writing a paper for a grade or performing well at work for a raise.

-Practical application: If you’re looking for the motivation to achieve a goal, but lack the drive, add an incentive.
+Practical application: If you’re looking to achieve a goal, but lack the drive, create an incentive.
 Be creative.
 Choose rewards that are meaningful.

-Studies have found that dopamine, a neurotransmitter, plays a considerable role in motivation.
+Studies have found that dopamine, a neurotransmitter, plays a considerable role in drive.
 More recently, researchers have speculated there are specific areas in the brain responsible for motivation.

-To consider: A lack of motivation could indicate chemical imbalance, especially if paired with feelings of sadness or hopelessness, fatigue, or thoughts of suicide.
-If your lack of motivation is debilitating, you may be depressed.
+To consider: A lack of inspiration or drive could indicate chemical imbalance, especially if paired with feelings of sadness or hopelessness, fatigue, or thoughts of suicide.
+If debilitating, you may be depressed.
 Seek professional help.